shrnsng/green/README.md

 - Escape key acts as copy
 - F1 key acts as paste
 - F2 key acts as cut
 Keyborad mapping is a convenience for quick copy/cut/paste with some not often used keys.
+It's useful for those who do intensive use of copy/paste.

 ### Ctrl+Shift 0
 Toggle RedBull mode, a notification will pop to indicate the new status.
 By hovering the tray icon, user can also know the current status.